cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 learning environment.
 In my fourth year I felt like my classroom was finally running like a well-oiled machine.

-@@TODO@@ more strengths called out here

 The New Teacher Project, much like Teach for America, included a masters in education, which was required for the teaching certification.
 Ours was administered through Belmont University.
 Our first classes served as venting sessions.
 We met after school on Mondays and Wednesday.
 Our professors let us spend most of our time talking about the struggles we faced.
-My favorite part was the pre-class venting sessions we had at the nearby restaurants over sushi, burgers, and drinks.
+My favorite part was the pre-class venting sessions we had over sushi, burgers, and drinks at the restaurants near campus.

 Teaching was more rewarding than anything else I have ever done.
 All the struggle and sleep deprivation were worth it because I got paid to do what I loved - geeking out with students about science.
 I was explicit that my goal wasn't to turn all of my students into professional scientists (though it has been gratifying to see that a few of them have!) - I just wanted my students to enjoy science!
 Maybe then science would feel accessible.
+At the very least, making the world a little more understandable makes it a better place.

 I found that my best teaching persona is just being myself.
 At some point in that first year of teaching, I started opening every class with the [Astronomy